2 August 2016 at 11.26am | 1 Comment

 If you have five minutes, listen to: 'Soave sia il vento'

-The story of a 'day of madness’ atCount Almaviva's palace near Seville, Le nozze di Figaro rounds off the trio of Mozart and Da Ponte operas in comedic fashion.
-Featuring one of the most infectious overtures in opera, Figaro is also a showcase for most famous arias and sublime characterisation.
-Director David McVicar sets the action in 1830 – providing the perfect backdrop for the unresolved tensions between the classes of Revolutionary Europe.
-A stellar cast and creative team is on offer with Ildebrando D’Arcangelo singing the role of Figaro, Simon Keenlyside taking the role of the Count and Sir Antonio Pappano conducting.
+The story of a 'day of madness' at Count Almaviva's palace near Seville, Le nozze di Figaro rounds off the trio of Mozart and Da Ponte operas in comedic fashion.
+Featuring one of the most infectious overtures in opera, Figaro is also a showcase for a handful of famous arias, including 'Voi che sapete', as well as sublime characterisation.

 If you have five minutes, listen to: 'Se vuol ballare'

 A new production of Così fan tutte runs from 22 September – 19 October 2016.
 Tickets are still available.